Summary

 I have also worked as a Student Support and Guidance Tutor, providing pastoral care and academic support to students at the University of Brighton (2011 - 2018) and supporting student experience and retention, as a Sage Research Hive Scholar, developing peer learning, development and support for doctoral researchers, as a Research Assistant for colleagues at the Centre for Gender Studies at the University of Sussex and as a Research Fellow with the Centre for Higher Education & Equity Research (CHEER) at the University, where I remain an associate.

 Following my PhD completed in the department of Sociology (2014), I taught at the University of Sussex until 2020.
 In Sociology I taught on courses such as Sociology of the 21st Century, Gender and the Lifecourse and Constructing Sexualities.
 I led a Sociology and MA Gender Studies module Politics of the Body and MA Gender Studies Dissertation.
 In the department of Education I contributed to a range of undergraduate and postgraduate courses.
 I developed and led a social sciences foundation course entitled 'Cradle to the Grave: Welfare and Wellbeing across the Lifecourse' (2017 - 2020) as part of an award winning team (Collaborative Award for Teaching Excellence with Advance HE).
-During my time at Sussex I contributed to a Professional Development course for leaders in learning and teaching at Nigerian Universities and also taught a Summer School on Gender-based Violence (2017 - 2020).
+During my time at Sussex I contributed to a Professional Development course for leaders in learning and teaching at Nigerian Universities, travelled to Japan to learn about their higher education system and also taught a Summer School on Gender-based Violence (2017 - 2020).

 Research interests

-Charlotte is a gender and sexuality specialist with research interests in (1) Sociology of Personal life and intimacy (2) Higher Education cultures, identities and intersectional inequalities and (3) Higher Education practices and pedagogies, in relation to inclusivity and social justice.
+Charlotte is a gender and sexuality specialist with research interests in (1) Higher Education cultures, identities and intersectional inequalities; (2) Family, personal life and intimacy and (3) Higher Education practices and pedagogies, in relation to inclusivity and social justice.

 Charlotte has recently undertaken research on the experiences of women academics in precarious employment.
 Since 2020 she has been leading an International working group on Gender and Precarity in Academia.
 This is part of the European universities critical futures project, funded by the Danish Research Council.